Rubberazer/wall_e_t/README.md

 	./wall_e_t -create

 ### Recover wallet
-This will recover your wallet starting from mnemonic phrase and passphrase
+This will recover your wallet starting from a mnemonic phrase and an optional passphrase

 	./wall_e_t -recover